What does it mean to be human?

 For further information see the Scholarships website.

-The Master of Biological Anthropology requires completion of 96 units, which must consist of:
+The Master of Biological Anthropology (Advanced) requires completion of 96 units, which must consist of:

-A minimum of 12 units from completion of courses from the following list:
+12 units from completion of the following compulsory research project courses:

 BIAN6013 Human Evolution